 Continuing with online activities.
 We have cancelled the July 5th in person for health and safety reasons.
 The current indication is that Covid related restrictions will heighten and reduce capacity from 50 people to ten.
 At this time, the August in person is unlikely.
 We have considered parking lot services, but worry people will have a hard time staying in their cars.
 Especially when there are children involved.
 It would take a lot more work for Adrian, and he may need help.
 Local parking lot services have been sparsely attended.
 The logistics of in car communion would also be challenging.

 Transformation team is going to be contacting people for in depth discussions about how the church can be involved with them.
-Things to be covered are topics, activities, or services they could be use.
+They will talk to members about what the church has been doing and ask how we can further help them, even if it is not in the usual way.

 General consensus is we should remain online for now.
 There was generally positive feedback on cancelling the July service.
 Around 50 people had registered.
 Many people are choosing to stay home until a vaccine is ready.
 Our demographics skew older and part of the at-risk population.